geneseframework/cli/README.md

 You will find more information in the [genese-complexity documentation](https://github.com/geneseframework/genese-complexity).

-### 2 Genese API
+### Genese API

-Genese API module is a code generators which allows you to generate data-services and DTO models from an OpenAPI file.
+Genese API module is a code generator which allows you to generate data-services and DTO models from an OpenAPI file.

 It's available for Angular and React.